 I completed my M.A. in Urban Education Policy (2013) and Ph.D. in American Studies (2014) as part of the first cohort of Brown’s Open Graduate Education Program.
-From 2014-2016, I taught in the Department of History at the University of Wisconsin-Madison.
-I am currently an Assistant Professor of History at Long Beach City College, just south of Los Angeles, and am finishing up a book on the urban and economic history of sports stadium development in Chicago since 1970.
+I am currently an Assistant Professor of History at Long Beach City College (LBCC), just south of Los Angeles.
+Before LBCC, I taught at the University of Wisconsin-Madison and the Hebrew University (Jerusalem).

 Elliott Gorn (chair, History)